sarahcec/ipsie/ipsie-terminology.md

 ### Workforce

-The people engaged in work for a particular company.
+The people engaged in work for a particular organization.
 Employees, contractors, and university faculty and staff are common examples of roles within a workforce.

 ### Tenant